Athletes in Schools

 Personal integrity Personal accountability

-In partnership with the National Constitution Center, RBi creates talking points for athletes, connecting sportsmanship directly with citizenship, and provides follow-up materials for teachers and students.
-In other partnerships (in formation), RBi aligns existing “athletes in schools” activities with sportsmanship and civic literacy.
+In partnership with the National Constitution Center, the Rose Bowl Institute (RBi) develops talking points for athletes that connect sportsmanship directly with citizenship.
+We also provide follow-up materials for teachers and students.
+Through additional partnerships in development, RBi aims to align existing "athletes in schools" initiatives with civic literacy.